Jammy2211/PyAutoLens/docs/overview/overview_7_point_sources.rst

 Point Sources
 =============

-So far, we have shown strongly lensed galaxies whose extended surface brightness is lensed into the awe-inspiring giant arcs and Einstein rings we see in high quality telescope imaging.
+So far, we have shown strongly lensed galaxy_list whose extended surface brightness is lensed into the awe-inspiring giant arcs and Einstein rings we see in high quality telescope imaging.
 There are many lenses where the background source is not extended but is instead a point-source, for example strongly lensed quasars and supernovae.